jina-ai/example-video-search/README.md

 We recommend you come back to this step later and index more data.

-Alternatively, you can use the restful indexing:
+Alternatively, you can use the REST API-based indexing:
 ```bash
 python app.py -m restful
 ```